Market Saturation

 Apple

-Despite fierce competition, Apple dominates through premium branding, innovation, and ecosystem integration.
+Despite fierce competition, Apple dominates through premium branding, innovation, and ecosystem integrationConnecting systems or tools to work together—think Slack + Notion or Google Ads + Analytics..

 McDonald’s